 As these creatures prefer dark, moist and warmer environments they are mainly found in homes or buildings in Melbourne, making the most of housing facilities.

 Known to spread 33 different kinds of bacteria these insects can cause serious allergies and health ailments.
-Here is all you need to know about these pesky creatures.

 Three types of cockroaches are commonly found in the offices, homes, buildings and all other residential and commercial areas in Melbourne, Australia.
 These 3 types include German cockroaches, Australian cockroaches and American cockroach.
 You may also find Oriental cockroach, Brown banded cockroach and smoky brown cockroaches.